-In 2018 'BBB' credit rating was reaffirmed with a stable outlook, by both Standard & Poor's and Fitch, for a seventh consecutive year.
+In 2019 'BBB' credit rating was reaffirmed with a stable outlook, by both Standard & Poor's and Fitch, for an eightconsecutive year.
+The ratings reiterate the Group's credit strengths, resilience of its business model, quality of assets, strong corporate governance and prudent financial management.